Victoria, Princess Royal: Domestic issues and marriage

 To pay the dowry of the Princess Royal, the British Parliament allotted the sum of 40,000 pounds and also gave her an allowance of 8,000 pounds per year.
 Meanwhile, in Berlin, King Frederick William IV provided an annual allowance of 9,000 thalers to his nephew Frederick.
 The income of the second-in-line to the Prussian throne proved insufficient to cover a budget consistent with his position and that of his future wife.
 Throughout much of their marriage, Victoria relied on her own resources.

 The Berlin court of the royal couple was chosen by Frederick's aunt, Queen Elisabeth, and his mother, Princess Augusta.
 They summoned people who had been in court service for a long time and were much older than Victoria and Frederick.
 Prince Albert therefore asked the Hohenzollerns that his daughter could keep at least two ladies-in-waiting who were her age and of British origin.
-His request was not completely denied but, as a compromise, Victoria received two young ladies-in-waiting of German origin: Countesses Walburga von Hohenthal and Marie zu Lynar.
+His request was not completely denied but, as a compromise, Victoria received two young ladies-in-waiting of German origin: Countesses Walburga von Hohenthal and Countess Marie zu Lynar.
 However, Prince Albert did succeed in imposing Ernst Alfred Christian von Stockmar, the son of his friend Baron von Stockmar, as his daughter's private secretary.

 Convinced that the marriage of a British princess to the second-in-line to the Prussian throne would be regarded as an honour by the Hohenzollerns, Prince Albert insisted that his daughter retain her title of Princess Royal after the wedding.
 However, owing to the very anti-British and pro-Russian views of the Berlin court, the prince's decision only aggravated the situation.

 The question of where to hold the marriage ceremony raised the most criticism.
 To the Hohenzollerns, it seemed natural that the nuptials of the future Prussian king would be held in Berlin.
 However, Queen Victoria insisted that her eldest daughter must marry in her own country, and in the end, she prevailed.
 The wedding of Victoria and Frederick took place at the Chapel Royal of St. James's Palace in London on 25 January 1858.